WDwithSuraj/TuneWaves/README.md

 ## Discover the Sound of TuneWaves: Your Gateway to the Ultimate Music Experience

-TuneWaves is not just a music platform; it's your portal to a world of limitless audio exploration.
+TuneWaves is not just a music platform, it's your portal to a world of limitless audio exploration.
 Immerse yourself in the rhythms of the world, uncover hidden gems, and craft your musical journey like never before.
 Whether you're a dedicated audiophile, a passionate artist, or simply seeking solace in melodies, TuneWaves is your canvas to create, explore, and connect through the power of sound.

 ### Key Features: